WiFi Network Not Showing Up on Computer [Easy Fixes]

 3) Select Automatic in Startup type, then click Apply, and click OK

-4) Restart your PC and reconnect to your WiFi network to see the problem is solved
+4) Restart your PC and reconnect to your WiFi network to see if your WiFi shows up.

 Wireless network driver allows your operating system to communicate with your wireless and network adapters.
-This problems usually occur due to the missing, outdated, or corrupt drivers.
+If your wireless network is not showing up on laptop, it is probably due to the missing, outdated, or corrupt drivers.
 You can try to update the driver to the latest version: